bnorquist/auto_login/README.md

 `brew install chromedriver`

-then:
+then inside the project folder:

 `pipenv install`

 # usage
 create .env file using the template with site username/password

-Then in the settings file fill out variables they are currently set for BTN
+then in the settings file fill out variables they are currently set for BTN

 after running `pipenv shell` run `python main.py` or setup a cronjob to run it regularly